Office of Security Policy and Industry Engagement

 Recommended Security Guidelines for Airport Planning, Design, & Construction

-The Office of Security Policy and Industry Engagement Commercial Aviation Airports Branch will facilitate the efforts of the Aviation Security Advisory Committee (ASAC) working group responsible for revising the 2006 edition of “TSA’s Recommended Security Guidelines for Airport Planning, Design & Construction”.
+The OSPIE Commercial Aviation Airports Branch facilitated the efforts of the Aviation Security Advisory Committee (ASAC) working group in May 2011 to revise the 2006 edition of “TSA’s Recommended Security Guidelines for Airport Planning, Design & Construction”.

 In-Depth Security Review (IDSR) Working Group

-The IDSR is a working group comprised of American Association of Airport Executives and Airports Council International – North America members and staff as well as TSA‘s Commercial Airports Office of Chief Counsel and Office of Security Operations.
-The IDSR working group meets regularly to thoroughly review all active, 49 CFR 1542, airport security directives and security program amendments and consider their inclusion, revision, or deletion within the regulatory framework.
+The IDSR is a working group comprised of American Association of Airport Executives and Airports Council International – North America members and staff as well as TSA‘s Commercial Aviation Airports Branch, Office of Chief Counsel, and Office of Security Operations.
+The IDSR working group meets regularly to thoroughly review all active 49 CFR 1542, airport security directives and security program amendments and consider their inclusion, revision, or deletion within the regulatory framework.

 Regulatory Requests from Airport Operators

-The Office of Security Policy and Industry Engagement Commercial Aviation Airports Branch is responsible for reviewing and recommending approval or disapproval of requests from airport operators for alternate measures to security directives and re-categorizations based on passenger traffic and security assessments.
+The OSPIE Commercial Aviation Airports Branch is responsible for reviewing and recommending approval or disapproval of requests from airport operators for alternate measures to security directives and re-categorizations based on passenger traffic and security assessments.

 Partnerships and Collaboration